thriveweb/sailinginparadise/content/boatTours/2018-08-31-sightseeing.md

         * Skipper plus one crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
 Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the gang!

         * Island Activities for day charters incl.
-Stand up Paddle Boards, beach volleyball and cute inflatables
+Stand up Paddle Boards, beach volleyball and splash mat

         * Use of tablet with premium Spotify and sound system on board